OxygenOS 12: Everything you need to know about OnePlus' Android 12 version

 OxygenOS 12 is coming to these phones

-We'll need to wait until OnePlus officially confirms the devices that will get the OxygenOS 12 update, but if history is any indication, the OnePlus 7 series and above should make the switch to Android 12.
-OnePlus is rolling out the Android 11-based OxygenOS 11 build to the OnePlus 6 and 6T, so when it comes to OxygenOS 12, it is safe to assume that all of the 2019 devices and above will be updated.
+OnePlus has confirmed that most devices launched in the last two years will be updated to OxygenOS 12.
+OnePlus has finished rolling out the Android 11-based OxygenOS 11 build to the OnePlus 6 and 6T, so when it comes to OxygenOS 12, we're looking at the OnePlus 7 and above.

-Of course, that doesn't include the Nord N series of devices; the N10 and N100 will only get one update to Android 11, so they will miss out.
-Here's the tentative list of OnePlus phones that will be updated to OxygenOS 12:
+Of course, that list doesn't include the Nord N series of devices; the N10 and N100 will only get one update to Android 11, so they will miss out.
+Here's the list of OnePlus phones that will be updated to OxygenOS 12:

 - OnePlus 7